Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-This is a group of tests and health factors that have been proven to indicate a person's chance of having a cardiovascular event such as a heart attack or stroke.
-They have been refined to indicate the degree of risk: slight, moderate, or high.
+This is a group of tests and health factors that have been proven to indicate your chance of having a cardiovascular event such as a heart attack or stroke.
+They have been refined to indicate the degree of risk: borderline, intermediate, or high risk.

-Perhaps the most important indicators for cardiac risk are those of a person's personal health history.
+Perhaps the most important indicators for cardiac risk are your personal health history.
 These include:

-The lipid profile is the most important blood test for cardiac risk assessment.
+The lipid panel is the most important blood test for cardiac risk assessment.

-The lipid profile is used to help determine an individual's risk of heart disease and to help make decisions about what treatment may be best if there is borderline or high risk.
-The results of the lipid profile are considered along with other known risk factors for heart disease to develop a plan for treatment and follow-up.
+The lipid panel is used to help determine your risk of heart disease and to help make decisions about what treatment may be best if there is borderline or high risk.
+The results of the lipid panel are considered along with other known risk factors for heart disease to develop a plan for treatment and follow-up.
 Depending on the results and other risk factors, treatment options may involve lifestyle changes such as diet and exercise or lipid-lowering medications such as statins.

-The lipid profile measures cholesterol, triglycerides, high density lipoprotein cholesterol (HDL-C, "good" cholesterol) as well as calculates low density lipoprotein cholesterol (LDL-C, "bad" cholesterol).
+The lipid panel measures cholesterol, triglycerides, high density lipoprotein cholesterol (HDL-C, "good" cholesterol) as well as calculates low density lipoprotein cholesterol (LDL-C, "bad" cholesterol).
 Triglycerides are a form of fat and a major source of energy for the body.
-Below are the desirable ranges for the components of the lipid profile:

-Some other information may be reported as part of the lipid profile.
+Some other information may be reported as part of the lipid panel.
 These parameters are calculated from the results of the tests identified above.

 Some other tests that may be used to assess cardiac risk include:

 Several other tests are being studied for their usefulness in determining cardiac risk.
 Currently, there is no consensus or formal recommendations for them.
-A health practitioner may order one or more of these tests to help assess someone's risk.
+A healthcare practitioner may order one or more of these tests to help assess cardiac risk.

 Some of these include:

 No. Your overall cardiac risk is based on a number of factors, including your personal health history as well as the results of any or all of the tests mentioned previously.
 An assessment requires interpretation by a trained medical professional.
 However, there are resources available to help you better understand your risk.
-For example, the American Heart Association offers a heart attack assessment online tool.
+For example, you can read the American Heart Association article Understand Your Risks to Prevent a Heart Attack.
+Using results of the lipid panel and a physical exam, you can calculate your 10-year risk of heart disease or stroke using the Heart Risk calculator from AHA and American College of Cardiology if you are age 40 to 75 and do not have heart disease.
 And there are home tests available to measure your cholesterol.
 (For more on home cholesterol testing, see the Mayo Clinic article Are home cholesterol test kits accurate?)

 A healthy diet and exercising are important in reducing blood pressure, cholesterol, and triglycerides.
 Sometimes these lifestyle changes are not sufficient to reach desirable levels.
 There are also drugs (statins) that are effective in lipid management.
 Some conditions involving elevated lipids levels are hereditary.
 High lipid levels in these conditions cannot always be lowered sufficiently by diet and exercise.
 This type of elevation usually requires treatment with lipid-lowering drugs.